Aytaç Durak: Career

-He started his career in 1963 at State Hydraulic Works(DSİ) as Drinking Water Chief of Adana.
+He started his career in 1963 at State Hydraulic Works (DSİ) as Drinking Water Chief of Adana.
 In 1965, he was appointed as YSE (Road-Water-Electric Agency now called Rural Services) Director for Adana Province.

 At the mean time, he became the member of Adana Chamber of Commerce.
 He completed compulsory military service at Ankara-Mamak War Institute and Military Research and Development Agency.
 Later in his life, he founded a construction company (Durak İnşaat) with his 2 civil engineer brothers and, during the 1970s and early 1980s, he built over 2000 homes.

 Adana Municipal Councillor

-In 1963, after starting his career at DSİ, he was appointed as Adana municipal councillor representing DSİ.
-After two terms as appointed Municipal Councillor, in 1973 municipal elections, he ran from Justice Party and elected as municipal councillor.
-In 1977 he was re-elected and also acted as the speaker of the Justice Party at the council.
-He served two terms as elected councillor and removed from the council by coup d'état on September 12, 1980, with all the other politicians in Turkey.
+In the local elections in 1963, after starting his career at DSİ, he was appointed as Adana municipal councillor representing DSİ.
+After two terms as appointed Municipal Councillor, in the 1973 municipal elections, he ran from Justice Party and elected as municipal councillor.
+In the next election in 1977 he was re-elected and also acted as the speaker of the Justice Party at the council.
+He served two terms as elected councillor and removed from the council by coup d'état on 12 September 1980, with all the other politicians in Turkey.
 Municipal democracy was suspended until 1984.

 During the years that he was at the council, he formed the ideas that will later revolutionize the cityscape; expanding city to north and revitalizing Seyhan River and building large recreational areas around it.